 What You’ll Need To Clean Your Cat’s Ears

-Cleaning your cat’s ears will likely take some practice, but these at-home cleanings can actually be quite easy.
-Here’s what you’ll need to begin:
+Cleaning your cat's ears will likely take some practice, but these at-home cleanings can actually be quite easy.
+Please do not clean your cat's ears if they are anxious or fighting you to try to clean them.
+Here's what you'll need to begin:

 - Ear Cleaning Solution